Stuyk/stuyk/README.md

 - [0xForum Frontend](https://github.com/Stuyk/0x-atomone-forum-frontend) a decentralized forum for AtomOne.
 - [CryptoPrices](https://github.com/Stuyk/crypto-prices) is a small application that pulls coinmarketcap's free tier to get hourly prices and post them as JSON data, currently archived.
 - [ChronoLibrary](https://chronolibrary.com/) - Is a library for event sourcing memos to build application instructions on AtomOne.
 Think smart contracts without the smart contracts.
+- [Dither](https://github.com/allinbits/dither.chat/) - A decentralized social media twitter I lead and brought to life in 6 months that lives inside blockchain memos.